ptarmiganlabs/butler-sheet-icons/README.md

-  --logonuserdir <directory>          user directory for user to connect with when logging into web UI --logonuserid <userid>              user ID for user to connect with when logging into web UI --logonpwd <password>               password for user to connect with --hosttype <type>                   type of Qlik Sense server (qseow) (default: "qseow") --headless <true|false>             headless (=not visible) browser (true, false) (default: true) --pagewait <seconds>                number of seconds to wait after moving to a new sheet.
+  --logonuserdir <directory>          user directory for user to connect with when logging into web UI --logonuserid <userid>              user ID for user to connect with when logging into web UI --logonpwd <password>               password for user to connect with --headless <true|false>             headless (=not visible) browser (true, false) (default: true) --pagewait <seconds>                number of seconds to wait after moving to a new sheet.
 Set this high enough so the sheet has time to render properly (default: 5)
   --imagedir <directory>              directory in which thumbnail images will be stored.
 Relative or absolute path (default: "./img")
   --contentlibrary <library-name>     Qlik Sense content library to which thumbnails will be uploaded (default: "Butler sheet thumbnails")
   --includesheetpart <value>          which part of sheets should be used to take screenshots.
 1=object area only, 2=1 + sheet title, 3=2 + selection bar, 4=3 + menu bar (default: "1")
   --qliksensetag <value>              Used to control which Sense apps should have their sheets updated with new icons.
 All apps with this tag will be updated.
-If this parameter is specified the --appid parameter will be ignored
                                       (default: "")
   --exclude-sheet-tag <value>         Sheets with this tag set will be excluded from sheet icon update.
   --exclude-sheet-number <number...>  Sheet numbers (1=first sheet in an app) that will be excluded from sheet icon update.